What to Think About

 | Age of the roof | How old is the roof?
 Many roofing materials (asphalt shingles, etc.) last 15-30 years.
 If your roof is near or past its expected lifespan, replacement might make more sense. |

 | Extent of damage | Is the damage isolated (one area, a few shingles, flashing around a vent) or widespread (multiple leaks, sagging, rot, severe weather damage)?
-If damage’s widespread, problems under the surface may be serious. |
+If damage is widespread, problems under the surface may be serious. |

-| Recurring issues | If you keep repairing leaks or other damage, repeated costs add up — sometimes replacement ends up cheaper over time. |
+| Recurring issues | If you keep repairing leaks or other damage, repeated costs add up.
+Sometimes replacement ends up cheaper over time. |

 | Structural integrity | Is there rot in the decking, structural damage, sagging, or water damage inside the attic or ceilings?
-Fixing surface stuff won’t help if the underlying structure is compromised. |
+Fixing surface issues won’t help if the underlying structure is compromised. |

-| Material condition | Are shingles curling, cracked, losing granules, bald/bare patches, or flashing failing?
-When many shingles are at end‑of‑life, a band‑aid repair isn’t enough. |
+| Material condition | Are shingles curling, cracked, losing granules, showing bare patches, or is flashing failing?
+When many shingles are at end of life, a band-aid repair isn’t enough. |

 | Energy efficiency / insulation / ventilation | Older roofs might leak, allow heat flow, or have poor attic ventilation.
 A replacement lets you upgrade these and save on energy costs. |